gadgetb0y/adblocking/README.md

-# adblocking domains
+# Domains used for tracking and delivering ads
-For use with AdGuard Home and Pi-Hole
+For use with AdGuard Home, Pi-Hole and other ad blocking software.